 This symbolism can be just as strong for us today.
 As is the case with all symbols, they speak most loudly to remind us of God’s promises of life when they are drawn directly out of our daily experience and environment.
 One should consider using only natural materials from God’s creation when making an Advent wreath.
 Evergreens come in many varieties and may be treated with a flame retardant substance.
 Branches of holly, laurel, and other green shrubs, which retain their freshness longer than pine, may also be used.
 The circular shape, a symbol of eternal life, is most important.
 Using an alternative shape, such as a log, would diminish the meaning of the symbol, which is no longer a circle.

 There is no one prescribed color for the candles, although several traditions are current.
 Four natural colored candles are always appropriate and symbolize the Light for which we wait.
 Four deep purple candles, a sign of the penitential nature sometimes attributed to the season, may be appropriate.
 Congregations that use blue as the liturgical color during Advent would be consistent to use blue candles.
 The older practice using a pink candle on the third Sunday in Advent is still used at Grace.

 Liturgical renewal in the last decades of this century has shifted the focus of these four weeks to one of hope and expectation of the coming of the Christ.
-This hope looks forward not only to celebrating the child in the manger, but even more to Christ’s coming in glory at the end of time–-a continuation of the eschatalogical emphasis of the last Sundays after Pentecost.
+This hope looks forward not only to celebrate the child in the manger, but even more, to Christ’s coming in glory at the end of time–-a continuation of the eschatological emphasis of the last Sundays after Pentecost.
 Candles in rich royal blue are symbolic of this hope.
 Coincidentally, these two colors, purple and blue, have long been associated with the same ideas: the symbolic colors of royal blood and of longing; the natural colors of the dawn before the sun rises and the deep shades of midnight.